 Get some greenery in your life

 Vancouver might be the city of glass, but it is also most likely an ‘urban heat island’.
 Basically, asphalt and gravel absorb more heat than grass/other natural landscapes.
 So, you’ll find some relief by getting out of the city, although this heat dome is a real doozy pretty much throughout the province.
 We recommend mixing it with a trip to a river or alpine lake, for a double-whammy of relief.
+But sprawling out a picnic blanket at Queen Elizabeth Park is always an option!

 The old ice water trick